ibm-cloud-docs/openwhisk/openwhisk_feeds.md

 For the Cloudant *changes* Feed, the Action happens to talk directly to a *cloudant Trigger* service that is implemented with a connection-based architecture.

-A similar Feed Action protocol occurs for `wsk trigger delete`.
+A similar Feed Action protocol occurs for `wsk trigger delete`, `wsk trigger update` and `wsk trigger get`.

 ## Implementing Feeds with Hooks